GSA/Section508.gov/_pages/develop/2018-05-28-create-universal-design.md

   * [White Paper - Universal Design: Transforming Accessible IT in the Federal Government][6]
   * [Watch this Introduction to Universal Design for Developers][7]
   * [The Benefit of Designing for Everyone][8]

-## Questions?

-If you have questions or want to share your experiences using universal design, contact GSA's Government-wide IT Accessibility Program:

-  * [Section 508 Program Contact Us page][9]
-  * Email: <section.508@gsa.gov>

 **Reviewed/Updated:** August 2025